cysouw/diathesis/text/c05_preverbs.md

 ### [ NAg | NAD ] Preverb possessor-of-accusative to dative {#sec:preverb-possessor-raising}

 The verb *ansehen* has various different senses, as summarised in [@sec:preverb-dative-reflexive].
-One of the senses can approximately be translated into English as 'to notice' [@Next].
+One of the senses can approximately be translated into English as 'to notice' [@next].
 In this sense of *ansehen*, the possessor of the accusative argument is obligatorily expressed as a dative.

 :::ex
 a.
 Ich sehe seine Müdigkeit.